skypyproject/skypy/docs/configuration_files.rst

       		m_lim: $magnitude_limit
       		sky_area: $sky_area

-Remember, if cosmology is detected as parameter but is not set, it automatically uses the variable at the top-level of the file.
+`Important:` if cosmology is detected as a parameter but is not set, it automatically uses the cosmology variable defined at the top-level of the file.

 This is how the entire configuration file looks like!
-You can now save it as ``luminosity.yml`` and run it using our SkyPy `~skypy.pipeline.Pipeline`!
+You may now save it as ``luminosity.yml`` and run it using the `SkyPy` `~skypy.pipeline.Pipeline`!

   .. code:: yaml